xiangmingcai/UnmixingMtxOptimizer.github.io/instruction.md

 ## Citation and Support

 If you find this tool helpful, please consider citing our work in your research.
 For more information, visit the GitHub project page.

+If you encounter any issues, feel free to report in the [github repository](https://github.com/xiangmingcai/UnmixingOptimizer.github.io/issues).

 Thank you for your support! 😊